dsbowen/sqlalchemy-nav/README.md

 This example shows how to use SQLAlchemy-Nav to create dynamic navigation bars in web apps.
 You can find the full setup and example [here](https://github.com/dsbowen/sqlalchemy-nav/blob/master/flask_example.py).

-Our web app will use [Flask](http://flask.palletsprojects.com/en/1.1.x/), [Flask-Bootstrap](https://pythonhosted.org/Flask-Bootstrap/), and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/).
+Our web app uses [Flask](http://flask.palletsprojects.com/en/1.1.x/), [Flask-Bootstrap](https://pythonhosted.org/Flask-Bootstrap/), and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/).

 ### Python file